-Figure 10: 2D slice comparison between parallel ARD and MPARD splitting methods.
-Notice the series of thin rectangles that are generated in parallel ARD [26] and can result in numerical stability problems because of the width of the partition.
-MPARD does not have similar problems and is more stable than parallel ARD.
+Figure 11: 2D slice comparison between parallel ARD and MPARD splitting methods.
+Notice the series of thin rectangles that are generated in parallel ARD [22] and can result in numerical stability problems.
+MPARD can overcome these issues.
 This result was computed on a decomposition for 1024 cores on a 500 Hz scene.